lierdakil/pandoc-crossref/docs/index.md

     equations (i.e. ones defined using `$$...$$`/`\[...\]`).
 Note that you won't be able to reference equations without explicit labels.
--   `tableEqns`, default `false`: Typeset equations and equation numbers in tables instead of embedding numbers into equations themselves.
+-   `tableEqns`, default `false`: Typeset equations and equation numbers as blocks instead of embedding numbers into equations themselves.
     Depending on output format, this might work better or worse.
+    See also the section on [equation templates](#equation-templates).
 -   `setLabelAttribute`, default `false`: set `label` attribute on objects to actual number used for referencing.
 This can be useful for post-processing.
--   `equationNumberTeX`, default `qquad`: use a LaTeX command for typesetting equation numbers.
-Bear in mind, `qquad` is a special value; generally, you'll want to write out a full command, backslash and all.
-Also remember that metadata is parsed as Markdown, so you may need to escape backslashes.
+-   `equationNumberTeX`, default `\\qquad`: use a LaTeX command for typesetting equation numbers.
+Remember that metadata is parsed as Markdown, so you may need to escape backslashes.
     This option doesn't affect LaTeX output (which offloads numbering to the LaTeX engine).

 ### Item title format